HannesCho/Delivery-Fee-Calculator/TestList.md

 ## End to End Test

 - 1 tests in total.
-- Ues puppeteer for test.
+- Use puppeteer for test.
   <br>

 ### /e2e.test.tsx